 Fleet Secure Endpoint scans the network for security issues and records its findings, providing an auditable trail covering alerts and network status.
 Its reach extends to any new devices joining the network.
-Whilst Fleet Secure Endpoint itself does not deliver IMO 2021 compliance, it provides the ship owner and ship manager with a cyber security solution that facilitates and supports compliance.
+Whilst Fleet Secure Endpoint itself does not deliver IMO 2021 compliance, it provides the superyacht owner/manager with a cyber security solution that facilitates and supports compliance.